-The University is committed to protecting the confidentiality, integrity, and availability of information relating to students, faculty and staff, and other business information and IT systems that support its operations.
+The University is committed to protecting the confidentiality, integrity, and availability of the information relating to students and employees, and other business information and IT systems that support its operations.

-One of the ways to achieve this is to provide awareness training to users of the University's Information Technology Resources (ITR) on information security threats and risks, and ways to combat them to keep the University secure.
-The objective of the information security awareness training is to reduce the risk of human error that could result in data breaches and other information security incidents and to help users comply with NEIU IT policies and relevant legislation.
+One of the ways to achieve this is to provide awareness training to the University's community on information security threats and risks and ways to combat them to keep the University safe.
+The objective of the information security awareness training is to reduce the risk of human error which could result in data breaches and other information security incidents, and to help users comply with the University's IT policies and relevant legislation.

-Users include students, faculty, staff, and other members of the University's community with access to these resources.
+Users include students, employees and other members of the University community with access to its information and IT Resources.

-On this page, you can access the University’s awareness training platform (KnowBe4) to complete your assigned training modules.
-You will also find useful resources that will educate you on how to make information security practice part of your daily work habits to keep University data safe, as well as your personal information.
+From this page, you can access the University’s awareness training platform (KnowBe4) to complete your assigned course modules.
+You will also find useful resources that will educate you on how to make information security practice part of your daily work habits to keep university information safe, as well as your personal data.

-The University's awareness training platform (KnowBe4) is updated periodically with new courses, quizzes, games, and other learning activities that can help you to be cyber-smart.
-These updates will be communicated to staff and faculty and may be available as optional training modules.
+The University's awareness training platform (KnowBe4) is updated periodically with new courses, quizzes, games, and other learning resources that can help you to be cyber-smart.
+These updates will be communicated in the targeted awareness messages and may also be available as optional training modules.